naterbots/Robot-2021/readme.md

 ## 3/19/21 12:50AM
 My laptop is about to die.
 I've mostly completed all of the drivetrain commands and I wonder why there is no gyro based turn.
 I will need to add my own when I start work again.

+## 3/19/21 2:30PM
+I've started work again and have almost completed the drivetrain commands.
+Next I'll start the conveyor commands, it shouldn't take me too long.
+Assuming there is some common sense in the original code.